Trello vs Monday: Which one is better? (2023)

 The platform offers pre-set and custom automations too.
 These enable users to reduce manual labor and automate their workflows.

-monday.com has more features overall, better customization options, and 11 board views.
-This makes it a superior task management tool and earns it a point in this round.
+Though Trello’s Kanban features are unrivaled, monday.com has more features overall, better customization options, and 11 board views including Gantt charts, making it the superior task management tool for most users.

 Your preferred PM tool should enable effortless team collaboration and communication.
 Without features to support this, your project could easily fail.